genesiscommunitysuccess/docs/docs/server-reference/infrastructure/clusters.md

     }

-To activate any configuration change to the genesis platform and/or application, you have to run the command **genesisInstall** on every changed node.
+To activate any configuration change to the Genesis platform and/or application, you have to run the command **genesisInstall** on every changed node.

 When you start a node, it will be in STANDBY mode.
 You can run the **mon** command to confirm this: